Phoebe Keef: Biography

-Keef was born in Amritsar in 1898, and her family later moved to England where she went to school.
+Keef was born in Amritsar in 1898, during the British Raj, and her family later moved to England where she went to school.
 Keef's father died when she was 3 years old.
-During the First World War, Keef worked for the YMCA and the St John's Ambulance.
+During the First World War, Keef worked for the YMCA and the St John's Ambulance, and received a medal for her work with the YMCA.

+In 1934 Keef completed a diploma in archaeology, studying at University College London.
 In 1938 she volunteered at the excavation of Angmering Roman villa.
+She also excavated at Chester hill fort in Scotland in 1939.

-Keef worked at a hospital during the Second World War, but in 1941 was allowed time away from the hospital to join excavations at Angmering.
-Two years later she took part in The Conference on the Future of Archaeology at the Institute of Archaeology in London, contributing to a discussion on the role of archaeological societies.
+Keef worked at a hospital during the Second World War, and was a hospital librarian, but in 1941 was allowed time away from the hospital to join excavations at Angmering.
+Two years later she took part in 'The Conference on the Future of Archaeology' at the Institute of Archaeology in London, contributing to a discussion on the role of archaeological societies.

 Keef directed excavations at the hillfort known as Harting Beacon between 1948 and 1952; the results were largely unpublished aside from a note in The Antiquaries Journal, however, Owen Bedwin later published a summary of the excavations in the Sussex Archaeological Collections based on Keef's notes accessed after her death.
 Keef ran the West Sussex excavation group.
 With the group she excavated a Romano-British farmstead near Lambs Lea in Sussex in 1953–54.